ShiJbey/RePraxis/README.md

 Adding information to the database is easy.
 There are no SQL-like tables or property-driven documents.
 Re:Praxis stores information using strings of text called sentences.
 Sentences are broken into nodes using the dot (`.`) and exclusion (`!`) operators (See the example code below).

-You can think of the internal structure of the database like a tree.
+You can think of the internal structure of the database as a tree.
 Nodes followed by the dot operator can have more than one child, and those followed by the exclusion operator can only have a single child (See the example below).

 ```csharp
 // The sentence below enters the fact that we have a symbol "ashley" that has